 – Access to tax benefits that sole traders and partnerships can’t access

-– More opportunities to scale up and grow
+– More opportunities to scale your business structure

 – It’s easier to move off the tools and into a 24/7 ownership role

 Investing in equipment and technology